 1. Masterbuilt 20050116 Portable Propane Smoker

 The Masterbuilt 20050116 is at the top spot for portable propane smokers.
 This unit is a great asset for camping, road trips, tailgating, or even just in the corner of your backyard.
-The fairly easy to read temperature gauge on the door will display the current temperature of the grill so that you can get an accurate idea of how hot it’s getting inside.

 - Easy to read temperature gauge